Close

 • $1,700,000 Settlement (Virginia 2024): A 21-year-old mailman sustained orthopedic injuries to the pelvis requiring surgery and metal placement, a tibia fracture, and a mild concussion after the defendant’s pickup truck made a left turn in front of his motorcycle at a local intersection.
 Despite initial arguments of contributory negligence due to alleged speeding, the case was resolved through settlement negotiations before trial.
 The young man incurred approximately $290,000 in medical bills and $21,000 in lost income.
 Although he achieved nearly 90% recovery, he will experience long-term pain and early-onset arthritis.
 He resumed his USPS duties within seven months.

 • $1,885,602 Verdict (North Carolina 2023): The plaintiff was riding his motorcycle when he was struck by a postal truck.
 A U.S. postal truck attempted to make a left turn at the intersection, turned into his traffic lane, and struck his motorcycle.
 The plaintiff reportedly was ejected from the motorcycle and was thrown into a wooded area adjacent to the intersection.
-The plaintiff suffered multiple leg fractures, a wrist fracture, and multiple toe fractures leaving him unable to work for a long time.
+The plaintiff suffered multiple leg fractures, a wrist fracture, and multiple toe fractures, leaving him unable to work for a long time.

 • $148,172 Verdict (Maryland 2023): A motorcyclist died after being struck by a police cruiser at an intersection in Baltimore City.
 The cruiser failed to yield, causing the motorcyclist to suffer a skull fracture, intracranial hemorrhage, and multiple leg fractures.
 He passed away the next day.
-In a death case, particularly in Baltimore City, you expect a verdict in the millions, more than the cap on noneconomic damages in Maryland.
+In a death case, particularly in Baltimore City, you expect a verdict in the millions, more than the cap on non-economic damages in Maryland.
 Instead, the jury’s payout was a paltry $148,172, the lowest our lawyers have ever seen in a death case in Maryland.
 It must have been a compromise verdict based on facts we do not have on the case.

 • $75,845 Verdict (Iowa 2022): The defendant made a negligent left turn in front of the plaintiff’s motorcycle, causing a collision.
 The plaintiff suffered significant physical injuries.
 The verdict included $22,000 for medical expenses, $23,000 for lost earnings, and $30,000 for pain and suffering.

 • $1,986,884 Settlement (Virginia 2020): a motorcyclist is struck by a tractor-trailer and suffers numerous fractures, dislodged eyes, two collapsed lungs, and head injuries.
 He was out of work for an entire year and had physical limitations when he came back to work.
-He hired an attorney to fight a reasonable settlement payout.
+He hired an attorney to fight for a reasonable settlement payout.
 The trucking company settled the case for $1.9 million.

 • $908,000 Settlement (Pennsylvania 2020): A 20-year-old motorcyclist was struck and killed by a SEPTA transit bus.
 They hired a motorcycle crash attorney and filed a wrongful death lawsuit against both SEPTA and PennDOT (for failing to maintain traffic lights).
 The case settled for just under $1 million.